timosalm/modern-app-arch-spring-cloud-workshop/workshop/content/exercises/caching-and-circuit-breaking.md

 The [Spring Framework provides support for transparently adding caching](https://docs.spring.io/spring-framework/reference/integration/cache.html#page-title) to an application.
 The cache abstraction **does not provide an actual store**.
 Examples of Cache providers that are supported out of the box are **EhCache, Hazelcast, Couchbase, Redis and Caffeine**.
 Part of the VMware Tanzu portfolio is also an in-memory data grid called **VMware Tanzu Gemfire** that is powered by Apache Geode and can be used with minimal configuration.

-To **improve the reliability and performance of our calls from the order service to its relational database via JDBC and the product service via REST**, let’s add a distributed caching solution, in this case **Redis**.
+To **improve the reliability and performance of our calls from the order service to its relational database via JDBC and the product service via REST**, let's add a distributed caching solution, in this case **Redis**.
-With Spring Boot’s autoconfiguration and Caching abstraction and in this case Spring Data Redis it’s very easy to add Caching to the **order-service**.
+With Spring Boot's autoconfiguration and Caching abstraction and in this case Spring Data Redis it's very easy to add Caching to the **order-service**.

-**TODO: Redis**

-Next, the required libraries have to be added to our `pom.xml`.
 ```editor:insert-lines-before-line
 file: ~/order-service/pom.xml
 line: 68